NVIDIA Omniverse™ Platform

-Omniverse supports renderers compliant with Pixar’s Hydra architecture, one of which is the new Omniverse RTX viewport which exploits hardware RT cores in Turing and future-generation NVIDIA architectures to do real-time hardware-accelerated ray tracing and path-tracing.
+Omniverse supports renderers compliant with Pixar’s Hydra architecture, one of which is the new Omniverse RTX Renderer that fully exploits hardware RT cores in NVIDIA Turing and Ampere architectures to do real-time hardware-accelerated ray tracing and path-tracing.

 The renderer does not rasterize before ray-tracing, which allows for very large scenes to be handled in real-time.
 It has two modes: traditional ray tracing for fast performance and path tracing for the highest quality results.

 The Omniverse RTX Renderer natively supports multiple GPUs in a single system and will soon support interactive rendering across multiple systems.

 Omniverse Apps and Experiences

 NVIDIA Omniverse can now connect to numerous content creation applications and NVIDIA has created Apps and Experiences to showcase its capabilities in different workflows.

 Apps are built using Omniverse Kit and although quite useful on their own, they can serve as a starting point for developers to build-upon and extend or create their own.
 These Apps are available as examples to technical artists and developers and will continually be gaining new features and capabilities.

 Experiences are packages built to address specific use cases that contain all the necessary components and extensions along with a specialized App to tackle unique workflows.

 Looking to evaluate the Omniverse platform?Apply for early access